 Overall, we conclude leafhopper pest pressure decreases total nitrogen content of alfalfa across all four cultivars tested in both field and greenhouse settings.
 Amending soils with additional nitrogen fertilizer did not offset losses to leafhopper pressure and we do not recommend this as a management strategy to growers.
-In our field experiment, however, we found evidence

-We also examined leafhopper-alfalfa interactions in that leafhopper pressure enhances aboveground fixed nitrogen content of alfalfa grown in soils without additional nitrogen.
-Rhizobia may play an unexamined role in the response of alfalfa to leafhopper pressure.
+In our field experiment, however, we found evidence that leafhopper pressure enhances aboveground fixed nitrogen content of alfalfa grown in soils without additional nitrogen.
+Rhizobia may therefore play an unexamined role in the response of alfalfa to leafhopper pressure.
 Broader implications of our results highlight how pest damage may increase nitrogen fixation, which may benefit farmers interested in utilizing nitrogen-fixing cover crops.
+To enrich soil with fixed nitrogen from the cover crop, perhaps farmers should allow for a certain amount of damage to stimulate an increase in nitrogen fixation.

 Acknowledgements: Many thanks to the Western Maryland Research and Education Center staff and greenhouse staff at the University of Maryland aiding in the execution of these experiments, as well as members of the Lamp Lab.
-This study was funded by Northeastern Sustainable Agriculture Research and Education (Award Number GNE18-187-32231) and the Hatch Project MD-FNTM-1802.
+This study was funded by Northeastern Sustainable Agriculture Research and Education (Award Number GNE18-187-32231) and the Hatch Project MD-ENTM-1802.